Declaring a Major

 After you have decided on an adviser in political science (see "Selecting an Advisor"), meet with this major advisor and obtain her or his approval signature.
 After you have taken the necessary steps in the other major department, including selecting your second major adviser, file the signed form with the Registrar.
 (See also "Types of Majors.")

 A combined major is a program of study that allows you to create your own major from course offerings in two or more departments.
 It culminates with an integrating senior essay, requiring an adviser (a.k.a. essay sponsor) from each of the departments.
 Unless that particular course combination is listed in the Barnard Catalog (e.g. a combined major with Human Rights, Jewish Studies or Women's Studies), you must petition the Committee on Programs and Academic Standing (CPAS) and receive the approval of the Chairs of the sponsoring departments.
-Obtain forms and instructions from your Class Dean in the Dean of Studies Office.
+Obtain forms and instructions from your Class Dean in the Deans Office for Advising and Support.
 The departments must agree on your senior essay grade, including possible distinction, and on your potential departmental honors nomination.
 For the necessary courses, see Required Courses.
 (See also Types of Majors.)

 A special major is a major designed by you and not normally offered at Barnard; that is, it is not listed in the catalog.
 A list of courses that satisfy the special major must be approved by the Committee on Programs and Academic Standing.
 A special major does not necessarily involve more than one department.
 If it does, both departments must agree on your senior essay grade, including possible distinction, and on your potential departmental honors nomination.
-Obtain forms and instructions from your Class Dean in the Dean of Studies Office.
+Obtain forms and instructions from your Class Dean in the Deans Office for Advising and Support.
 (See also Types of Majors.)

 If you have any general questions about the major, the program planning process, or our faculty members and what they specialize in, please view this recording of our program planning meeting.
 If you have any questions after viewing the video, feel free to email email@example.com.